ajgorhoe/IGLib.modules.IGLibCore/README_Development.md

 The IGLib should target frameworks compatible with IGLibCore.

+#### IGLib Legacy - external dependencies

+* Shift external dependencies such that everything is contained in ../iglibexternal/ directory relative to project directories.

+* Let IGLibCore dependencies remain within the iglib/ directory, but think about updating the update scripts.

 ### Moving Immature Things to the Sandbox

 Utilities that are not mature enough should be moved to the IGLibSandbox module.